FREE SHIPPING ON ORDERS OVER $50

 While these health problems are associated with a BMI, recent studies have shown that it is specifically high body fat, and not BMI, that leads to health problems.
 The difference is that BMI does not necessarily correlate to body fat.
 As we saw above, athletes may show a high BMI as a result of a high ratio of muscle mass.
 If you do weight training for muscle development, you weigh more.
 It is that simple.
 But a BMI of this type is not linked to health issues.

-Body Mass Index offers a baseline metric for helping you determine your level of fitness and health.
+Body mass index offers a baseline metric for helping you determine your level of fitness and health.
 While it is an estimate and not a precise measurement, BMI does offer you a place to begin working out a plan for dieting or exercise.

-Body Mass Index can show you where you fit in the range of healthy body weight.
+Body mass index can show you where you fit in the range of healthy body weight.
 As a general rule, a high BMI is an indicator of being overweight or even obese.
 Since obesity presents a large problem in our society, BMI can offer you a good place to start in order to understand how you measure up.
 A high BMI would indicate that you need to lose weight.
 Low BMI shows that you are probably underweight.
 Just having this information can help you make healthy decisions.

-Body Mass Index is an estimate.
+Body mass index is an estimate.
 Keep this in mind if you take your own measurements and calculate your BMI.
 There are mitigating factors with respect to what BMI means for you.
 People with large amounts of muscle mass will show a high BMI but they are not overweight or obese.
 If you have concerns about what your BMI actually means it is best to consult your doctor to find out precisely how healthy you are.

 In terms of what BMI means also changes when we apply this measurement to children.
 Since children are still growing and developing, the relative importance of BMI is measured in percentiles rather than static figures.
 Children require more or less body fat as they grow, and the relative health of BMI changes depending on what stage of development they have reached.
 Young girls and young boys also differ when it comes to the meaning of a BMI measurement.